 8) Midtown Global Market

 If you would like a global experience, what better place to be at than the Midtown Global Market.
 This is an internationally-themed public market that has a wide array of food, cultural experiences, and gifts.
 With 18 restaurants and specialty food vendors, there is something for everyone’s palate.
 Along with the various vendors that sell their beautifully crafted items, the market holds fun events.
-Please check out their website here for more information.

 9) Nicollet Mall